kynesim/weld/docs/README.txt

 Weld
 ====

-(in text because I am far less neat than Tony).

 The multiple repository model used by muddle makes it quite difficult to track changes.
 It would be simpler if there was a single git repository for a project which could track back to other repositories.